alexjames/mantras/The_Practice_of_Programming.md

 13. Use const instead of macros.
    ```
    * 'Macros are a dangerous way to program because they change the lexical structure of the program underfoot.'
+   * Macros are hard to debug.
+You don't know exactly what they translated to and they don't necessarily correspond line-to-line with source code.
+   * Macros are simple text-substitution.
+They are not bound by the rules of the language.

 Don't:
 #define ON 1